Area of a Circle

 A hurricane is off the coast of Florida.
 Satellite images show that the storm is 296 miles wide.
 Meteorologists want to find out how much area the hurricane will cover when it reaches land.

-This is important information because it will help cities warn its citizens to prepare for the storm.
+This is important information because it will help cities warn their citizens to prepare for the storm.

 We can use geometry to help!